-The mission of Labouré College is to provide high quality education and to prepare women and men for careers in nursing and allied health fields.
-Inherent in the Catholic identity of the College and our educational mission is a commitment to Judeo-Christian principles which influence the academic curricula and the college environment.
+The mission of Labouré College of Healthcare is to provide high quality education and to prepare women and men for careers in nursing and allied health fields.
+Inherent in the Catholic identity of the college and our educational mission is a commitment to Judeo-Christian principles which influence the academic curricula and the college environment.
 Consistent with these principles, the College seeks to give opportunities to a diverse population of students to continue their education as mature adults and responsible world citizens.

 We aspire to be a model of excellence, recognized for innovative and collaborative approaches to education for practice in the health sector.
 We are committed to preparing practitioners who reflect on and care for a diverse patient population, and to fostering interdisciplinary approaches to address complex issues within healthcare and society.